Philosophical perspectives on the exact sciences I

 Summary

-The course considers central themes in the philosophy of science, such as scientific realism and the ontology of physics.
-Starting from the debate between Leibniz and Newton about space and time, we move on to the transition from classical to quantum physics and the explanatory role of mathematics.
+The course considers central themes in the philosophy of science.
+Starting from the debate between Leibniz and Newton about space and time, we move on to the transition from classical to quantum physics, the explanatory role of mathematics and philosophical questions about artificial intelligence.

 Content